LuXDAmore/nuxt-prune-html/README.md

 These library was born to remove the scripts injected in the HTML only if a visitor is a **Bot** or a "**Chrome Lighthouse**".
 This should **speed up** (**blazing fast**) your *nuxt-website* up to a value of **~95** in **performance** during an *Audit* because it [cheats various scenarios](https://web.dev/lighthouse-performance/).

-> Obviously this could cause some unexpected behaviors.
+> This could cause some unexpected behaviors.

 ### Pro et contra